ifreund/zig-wayland/README.md

 ## Usage

-A `ScanProtocolsStep` is provided which you may intergrate with your `build.zig`:
+A `ScanProtocolsStep` is provided which you may integrate with your `build.zig`:

 ```zig